 The number 4 bus stop is near the souq entrance and will take you into Muscat for around 1 rial.
 You need to have local money.
 It drops back off at the new fish and meat market.

 Taxi drivers are very nice in Oman.
 All of them are Omanis as this profession is reserved for nationals.
 These are very reasonably priced.
 See above.
 Taxis are in good shape, good A/C, drivers speak reasonable English and are really proud to show their stunning country.

 Just tell the taxi driver how long you want to use his services (3 -4 hours recommended) , just lean back and enjoy a wonderful trip around Muscat, possibly one of the nicest and cleanest cities in the world.
 No need to tell him your itinerary, he will know all the highlights.

 Hop on/off bus.
-If you also visit Dubai and Abu Dhabi get a ticket for all three of the destinations.
 The Hop on/off bus has a stop right in front of the ship, no shuttle needed.
 The buses have an interval of 30 minutes, but be prepared for longer intervals.